🧬

 Unique facts and fascinating details

-• The Hokkaido is considered one of the oldest and most primitive of the Japanese dog breeds.
+• The Hokkaido is considered one of the most intelligent and independent of the Japanese spitz-type breeds.

 Frequently Asked Questions